IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 1. Manually through creation of the credentials and config files or
 2. Automatically via the AWS console commands.

+Some usage scenarios might be eased without generating these files.
+You may also provide :ref:`static credentials via MicroProfile Config <s3-mpconfig>`, see below.

 Preparation When Using Amazon's S3 Service
 ##########################################